Click here to download the EYSC COVID-19 Safety Plan.

 - If a Player or Coach feels ill.

 - If a Player or Coach records a temperature of 100.4°F or greater.

 - Outside of season

-- A temporary suspension of general soccer activity associated with the team where exposure or positive results occurred.
+- A temporary suspension of general soccer activity associate with the team where exposure or positive results occurred.